Cannabis License Radar: New York New-Licensee Alerts & Leads avatar

 This actor is pay-per-event.
 Actor start is free.

-- Filter watch-month, $5.00 per named filter per calendar month.
+• Filter watch-month, $5.00 per named filter per calendar month.
 Your account's first month is free (alerts still bill during it).
 A baseline run and a stale-feed run are never charged.

-- New-licensee alert, $1.50 each for the first 40 in a filter-month, then $0.75 each beyond that.
-New York issuance is modest (the busiest month in the 2026-07-06 probe was 38), so the volume tier effectively never triggers on New York alone.
+• New-licensee alert, $1.50 each for the first 40 in a filter-month, then $0.75 each beyond that.
+The busiest full month in the 2026-08-11 probe was 39 licenses statewide, so even a statewide filter usually stays in the $1.50 tier.

-- Cohort report, $29.00 per report-mode run.
+• Cohort report, $29.00 per report-mode run.

 Baseline-forward behavior

-Latency and volume, stated plainly
+Latency and volume

 FAQ and support

-- Where does the data come from?
+• Where does the data come from?
 The New York OCM Current Licenses dataset on the state open-data portal.
 It is a public licensee record; the actor reads it without any login or key.

-- Is this legal and compliant?
+• Is this legal and compliant?
 It reads a public government record and redistributes public license facts.
 It is registry information, not advice.